cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

   (and (list? exp) (= (first exp) tag)))
 ```

-This checks if the expression is a list, and if the first expression is equal to the tag.
+This checks if the expression is a list, and (using the code inspecting facilities of Lisp) if the first expression is equal to the tag.

 For example, to see if a variable is a definition or quoted we check if the first element is respectively the symbol `'quote` or `'defn`: